Andrea Danti - Fotolia

 - The ability to drive the backup frequently, even using any dead time on a device to keep the backup current.
 This limits the user's pain and protects data almost in real time.

-Even with good endpoint backup, we are still shutting the stable door after the horse regarding protection against ransomware.
+Even with good endpoint backup software, we are still shutting the stable door after the horse regarding protection against ransomware.
 We need ways to detect the attacks as early as possible.

 These ransomware detection tools need to be very generic, given the nature of the attack code.
 In fact, the best detection method is to spot the early results of the attack and respond by shutting down network access for the attacked device, and limiting internal operations on the affected nodes.